This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Cook the Marinated Lamb Slices:

-• Heat a large un-oiled skillet set over medium-high.
+• Heat a large skillet set over medium-high heat.
 Working in batches, remove slices of lamb and place in the hot skillet.

-Brown for 3-4 minutes, flip slices and brown under side.
+Brown for 3–4 minutes, flip, and brown the other side.
 Transfer to a plate and repeat with remaining lamb slices.
 Discard remaining marinade.

 Assemble the sandwiches: